woq-blended/woq.github.io/_posts/2015-01-03-castillo-01-initial-setup.markdown

 that repository, the application will be rebuilt and started.

 {%highlight text%}
+$ heroku login
-Andreass-MacBook-Air:castillo andreas$ heroku login Enter your Heroku credentials.
+Enter your Heroku credentials.
 Email: andreas@wayofquality.de
 Password (typing will be hidden):
 Authentication successful.
+$ heroku create
-Andreass-MacBook-Air:castillo andreas$ heroku create Your version of git is 1.9.3.
+Your version of git is 1.9.3.
 Which has serious security vulnerabilities.
 More information here: https://blog.heroku.com/archives/2014/12/23/update_your_git_clients_on_windows_and_os_x Creating stormy-crag-3594... done, stack is cedar-14 https://stormy-crag-3594.herokuapp.com/ | https://git.heroku.com/stormy-crag-3594.git
 Git remote heroku added
-Andreass-MacBook-Air:castillo andreas$ git push heroku master Counting objects: 16, done.
+$ git push heroku master
+Counting objects: 16, done.
 Delta compression using up to 4 threads.
 Compressing objects: 100% (14/14), done.